Particle approximation for Lagrangian Stochastic Models with specular boundary condition: Appendix

 Now we prove the probabilistic interpretation of trace integrals in \eqref{eq:StochasticInterpretationTrace}.
 We consider the unique solution $\rho$ in $V_1(\weight;Q_T)$ and $\gamma^{\pm}(\rho)$ in $L^{2}(\weight;\Sigma^{\pm}_T)$, of the following weak Fokker-Planck equation starting from $\rho_0$: for all $t\in(0,T]$, $\phi\in\Cc^\infty_c([0,t]\times\overline{\Dd}\times\er^d)$, we have

 and such that $\gamma^{\pm}(\rho)$ satisfy the Maxwellian bounds \eqref{eq:TraceBounds} (see \cite[Proposition 3.14]{BoJa-15}).
-Then it i {s} straightforward to check that $\rho(t)$ is also the density of $(X_t,U_t)$ using the identification by mild-equation used in \cite{BoJa-15}-Proposition 4.2.
-Now applying It\^o's formula to $\EE[\phi(T,X_T,U_T)]$, combining with \eqref{eq:GreenFormula}, one has
+Then it is straightforward to check that $\rho(t)$ is also the density of $(X_t,U_t)$ using the identification by mild-equation used in \cite{BoJa-15}-Proposition 4.2.
+Now applying It{\^o}'s formula to $\EE[\phi(T,X_T,U_T)]$, combining with \eqref{eq:GreenFormula}, one has

-Using {the density between $\Cc^\infty_c(\overline{\Dd}\times\er^d)$ and $\Cc_c(\overline{\Dd}\times\er^d)$} and the surjectivity of the application $\phi {\in\Cc_c(\overline{\Dd}\times\er^d)}\rightarrow \phi\big{|}_{ {\Sigma_T}} {\in\Cc_c(\Sigma_T)}$, we conclude on \eqref{eq:StochasticInterpretationTrace}.
+Using the density between $\Cc^\infty_c(\overline{\Dd}\times\er^d)$ and $\Cc_c(\overline{\Dd}\times\er^d)$ and the surjectivity of the application $\phi\in\Cc_c(\overline{\Dd}\times\er^d)\rightarrow \phi\big{|}_{\Sigma_T}in\Cc_c(\Sigma_T)$, we conclude on \eqref{eq:StochasticInterpretationTrace}.